talon-one/talon_go/docs/UpdateCoupon.md

 `func (o *UpdateCoupon) SetAttributes(v map[string]interface{})`

 SetAttributes gets a reference to the given map[string]interface{} and assigns it to the Attributes field.

+### GetIsReservationMandatory

+`func (o *UpdateCoupon) GetIsReservationMandatory() bool`

+GetIsReservationMandatory returns the IsReservationMandatory field if non-nil, zero value otherwise.

+### GetIsReservationMandatoryOk

+`func (o *UpdateCoupon) GetIsReservationMandatoryOk() (bool, bool)`

+GetIsReservationMandatoryOk returns a tuple with the IsReservationMandatory field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasIsReservationMandatory

+`func (o *UpdateCoupon) HasIsReservationMandatory() bool`

+HasIsReservationMandatory returns a boolean if a field has been set.

+### SetIsReservationMandatory

+`func (o *UpdateCoupon) SetIsReservationMandatory(v bool)`

+SetIsReservationMandatory gets a reference to the given bool and assigns it to the IsReservationMandatory field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)